<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 But that seems to just make things worse.
 Probably because you actually end up having to use controller servers from both domains: one for the user and the other for the group.
 If you don’t bother to specify a domain controller server, the system seems to be smart enough to figure it out all by itself (as long as you have permissions on both domains).

-group member information, store before deleting groups – see groups, delete several in an array and store that information in a CSV
+group member information, store before deleting groups – see groups, delete several in an array and store that information in a CSV, – see also group members, show group members, show whether members are users or computers,

 find membership count of each